RakhimovEmil/cpp_courseworks/README.md

 ## queue

-FIFO `queue` implementation based on a template linked list.
+FIFO `queue` implementation based on a custom template linked list.

 Example of usage:
 ```